collinsonindo/trialsample/README.md

 # trialsample
-Just a sample I was trying to push
+Nothing much, was just learning to push code using git